enzodjabali/iOSMB-Client/README.md

 - Any static hosting service
 - Your own web server (Apache, Nginx, etc.)

-For HTTPS deployment, you'll need to ensure your WebMessage server also uses SSL, or configure CORS appropriately.
+For HTTPS deployment, you'll need to ensure your iOSMB Server also uses SSL, or configure CORS appropriately.

 ## Security Note